FranBarInstance/bootstrap-5-modal-close-on-back/README.md

 <script src="https://cdn.jsdelivr.net/gh/FranBar1966/bootstrap-5-modal-close-on-back@master/src/modal-close-on-back.min.js"></script>
 ```

+## How It Works

+This is a lightweight JavaScript utility that enhances Bootstrap 5 modals by allowing them to close when the user clicks the browser's Back button .

+Browsers do not automatically close modals when the back button is pressed.
+This utility adds that behavior to make your application more intuitive and consistent with user expectations.
+Especially if it is a PWA for mobile devices.

+### What it does

+If the user clicks the close button in the modal, the browser goes back one step in the history using window.history.go(-1).

+If the user presses the browser's back button (hashchange event), the utility detects this and closes the last open modal.

 ## Contributing

 We welcome contributions to this project.
 If you have suggestions for improvements or want to report issues, please create an issue or submit a pull request.